-- Set earnings and key risk and capital adequacy assessment in line with the Bank's strategic focus and business plans; - Assess DB Colombo's capital adequacy with regard to internal and external requirements (i.e. regulatory and economic capital); and - Ensure alignment with the Group plan and achieve a harmonised and pro-active capital planning with the Group strategies DB Colombo local BRS plans is linked with DB Group general divisional planning assumptions.
+- Set earnings and key risk and capital adequacy assessment in line with the Bank's strategic focus and business plans. - Assess DB Colombo's capital adequacy with regard to internal and external requirements (i.e., regulatory and economic capital); - Ensure alignment with the Group plan and achieve a harmonized and pro-active capital planning with the Group strategies DB Colombo local BRS plans is linked with Deutsche Bank Group general divisional planning assumptions.

-(b) Material risk exposures in line with strategic plan;
+(b) Material risk exposures in line with strategic plan.

-We face a variety of risks as a result of our business activities; these risks include credit risk, market risk, business risk, liquidity risk, operational risk and reputational risk as described in the following sections below.
-Our risk identification and assessment processes utilize our three lines of defense (3LoD) operating model with the first line identifying the key risks and the second line complementing and aggregating identified risks into our global risk type taxonomy and assessing identified risks for their materiality.
+DB Colombo faces a variety of risks as a result of its business activities; these risks include credit risk, market risk, business risk, liquidity risk, operational risk and reputational risk as described in the following sections below.
+The Branch risk identification and assessment processes utilizes its three lines of defense (3LoD) operating model with the first line identifying the key risks and the second line complementing and aggregating identified risks into its global risk type taxonomy and assessing identified risks for their materiality.
 Operating processes are in place across the organization to capture relevant measures and indicators.
 The core aim of all processes is to provide adequate transparency and understanding of existing and emerging risk issues, and to ensure a holistic cross-risk perspective.
-We update the risk inventory at least once a year or at other times if needed, by running a risk identification and materiality assessment process.
+The Branch updates the risk inventory at least once a year or at other times if needed, by running a risk identification and materiality assessment process.

-We categorize our material risks into financial risks and non-financial risks.
+DB Colombo categorizes its material risks into financial risks and non-financial risks.
 Financial risks comprise credit risk, market risk, liquidity risk and business (strategic) risk.
 Non-financial risks comprise operational risks and reputational risks.
 For all material risks common risk management standards apply.

 Credit risk, market risk and operational risk attract regulatory capital.
-As part of our internal capital adequacy assessment process, we calculate the amount of economic capital for credit, market, operational and business risk to cover risks generated from our business activities taking into account diversification effects across those risk types.
-Furthermore, our economic capital framework embeds additional risks, e.g. reputational risk and refinancing risk, for which no dedicated economic capital models exist.
-We exclude liquidity risk from economic capital.
+As part of the branch's internal capital adequacy assessment process, DB Colombo calculates the amount of economic capital for credit, market, operational and business risk to cover risks generated from its business activities taking into account diversification effects across those risk types.
+Furthermore, the economic capital framework embeds additional risks, e.g. reputational risk and refinancing risk, for which no dedicated economic capital models exist.
+DB Colombo excludes liquidity risk from economic capital.